microsoft/FASTER/docs/Roadmap.md

 * [ ] Individual key delete support at data structure level (users can already implement individual deletes at payload level, and FASTER already supports bulk deletes via truncation from head of log)
 * [ ] Support iteration over all and only live key-value pairs (different from log scan)
 * [ ] Handle log logical addresses greater than 48 bit (up to 64 bit)
+* [ ] Expose other data structures, starting with a FIFO FasterQueue

 ## Release Notes